CEE Standard: Buying Goods and Services

 Why Is It Beneficial to Me?

-Colleges and universities prefer students who exemplify excellence both in and out of the classroom, and meaningful volunteer work is an excellent way to let your light shine and to stand out from the other applicants.
-Most importantly, the memories and experiences that you’ll gain while giving back to others will help put life into perspective and remind you of just how fortunate you are for years to come.
+Colleges and universities prefer students who exemplify excellence both in and out of the classroom.
+Meaningful volunteer work is an excellent way to let your light shine and to stand out from the other applicants.
+Most important, the memories and experiences that you’ll gain while giving back to others will help put life into perspective and remind you of just how fortunate you are for years to come.

 How Can I Be Philanthropic?